Tutorial

 Bloch sphere intuition

 Visualize a qubit as a point on a sphere.
-X, Y, and Z are π‑rotations around the respective axes.
+X, Y, and Z are pi rotations around the respective axes.
 H maps between computational and diagonal bases, enabling interference.

 Running on real hardware

-With Qly you can simulate locally and run circuits on AWS Braket directly from your account.
+With Qly you can simulate circuits and run them on AWS Braket directly from your account.
 This lets you compare ideal simulations against real device behavior.

 Keep learning